unicef/rhizome/docs/backend.rst

 - document_id
 - source_datapoint
 - datapoint
-- region
+- location
-  Regions have a parent, lon / lat, region type **uniqueness for region is defined by region_name, region_type, country** Prior we had an issue in which two regions with the same name ( HRA Level ) and in our ingestion we collapsed both regions into one, causing regional aggregation to break and display conflicting data.
+  locations have a parent, lon / lat, location type **uniqueness for location is defined by location_name, location_type, country** Prior we had an issue in which two locations with the same name ( HRA Level ) and in our ingestion we collapsed both locations into one, causing locational aggregation to break and display conflicting data.
-  We also had an issue in which a region in the same country has the same name but with a different region type ( sokoto settlement vs. sokoto state).
+  We also had an issue in which a location in the same country has the same name but with a different location type ( sokoto settlement vs. sokoto state).
-  We will also be storing a region_geo_json table that will hold region_id, geo_json ( as a blob )
+  We will also be storing a location_geo_json table that will hold location_id, geo_json ( as a blob )

 - indicator
 - campaign